aashley/teleport/docs/2.0/admin-guide.md

                 permit-pty
 ```

+### HTTP CONNECT Proxy

+Some networks funnel all connections through a proxy server where they can be
+audited and access control rules applied.
+For these scenarios Teleport supports
+HTTP CONNECT tunneling.

+To use HTTP CONNECT tunneling, simply set either the `HTTPS_PROXY` or
+`HTTP_PROXY` environment variables and when Teleport builds and establishes the
+reverse tunnel to the main cluster, it will funnel all traffic though the proxy.
+Specifically Teleport will tunnel ports `3024` (SSH, reverse tunnel) and `3080`
+(HTTPS, establishing trust) through the proxy.

+!!! tip "Note":
+    `localhost` and `127.0.0.1` are invalid values for a proxy.
+If for some
+    reason your proxy runs locally, you'll need to provide some other DNS name
+    or a private IP address for it.

 ## Using Teleport with OpenSSH

 Teleport is a standards-compliant SSH proxy and it can work in environments with